laacz/advent-of-code/2019/readme.md

 ## Day 09

 That damned Intcode computer again.
 To make my life even harder, decided to implement it as a type.
 I dislike these large programs as AoC solutions.
 Part 2 was a nice surprise for the late night.

+## Day 10

+Task was simple, implementation not.
+Still getting used to the ways of Rust.
+Regarding solution - the formulas are not living in my head, so looked them up.
+Without web search I wouldn't be able to code anything beyond simple straightforward stuff.